alanxu186/alanxu186/README.md

 Next tasks to work on:

-- :dart: Portfolio in Next.js
+- :dart: Landing page in Next.js using Chakra UI and deploying it to Vercel

 ---